ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 - combining OCR text, NLP features, named entities, visual regions and segmentation results

 ### Final output
-- structured table summarising text, entities, visual features and document insights
+- structured table summarising text, entities, visual features and document-level insights

 ---

 ## Key Observations

-From the results, several patterns were observed:

-- OCR performance depends heavily on image quality and structure
+- OCR performance depends heavily on image quality and document structure
-- Preprocessing significantly improves OCR results for noisy images
+- Image preprocessing significantly improves OCR results for noisy images
 - Academic documents produce more meaningful keywords due to richer text
-- Financial and receipt documents are more numeric and less descriptive
+- Financial and receipt documents are more numeric and structured
-- TF-IDF is less effective for short or structured documents
+- TF-IDF is less effective for short or highly structured documents
-- Simple rule-based classification works well for small datasets
+- Rule-based classification works well for small datasets
-- Visual detection highlights layout structure but is limited in precision, especially for complex documents
+- Visual detection highlights layout structure but is limited in precision
-- Dense documents such as academic posters produce many detected regions due to complex layouts
+- Complex documents (such as posters) produce many detected regions due to dense layouts

 ---